OpenPTV/postptv/doc/index.rst

    flexible programmatic interface as well as the speed of PyTables.

-Description of the relevant functions, as well as some other IO convenience facilities may be found in the module's reference documentation.
+Description of the relevant functions, as well as some other IO convenience facilities may be found in :doc:`the module's reference documentation<io>`.

 Basic Analysis and display
 --------------------------